Last Updated: January 12, 2024

 Title Project and Write Description (50 minutes)

 In this Application, you will title your Master Project and write a description.
-The Project Charter embedded document will enter your project's title and description.
+The Project Charter will be embedded a Word document embedded using the OLE feature at the project summary level.

 Project Title: First, craft a compelling project title.